 - 1 Launch the Sentinel Control Center.
-For more information, see Step 1 in Section 9.1.1, "Using the Sentinel Control Center to Create a Dynamic List," on page 109. - 2 Launch the Dynamic Lists window: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Dynamic Lists or click the icon in the toolbar. - 3 In the Dynamic Lists window, select the dynamic list you want to edit, then click View/Edit. - 4 Make the necessary changes, then click OK.
+For more information, see Step 1 in Section 9.1.1, "Using the Sentinel Control Center to Create a Dynamic List," on page 109. - 2 Launch the Dynamic Lists window: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Dynamic Lists or click the licon in the toolbar. - (Conditional) If the Configuration menu is enabled, click the Configuration menu > Dynamic Lists or click the ...icon in the toolbar. - 3 In the Dynamic Lists window, select the dynamic list you want to edit, then click View/Edit. - 4 Make the necessary changes, then click OK.